jchandleroneal/microsoft-movie-analysis/README.md

 ## Conclusions
 ---

-This analysis offers three reccomendations to Microsoft Corporation to increase their success rate in film production.
+This analysis offers three recomendations to Microsoft Corporation to increase their success rate in film production.

 * Produce a minimum budget for each film of least 150 million dollars and or ensure the best quality possible using budget.

-* Seek out actors who have been present in ten or more highly profitable films; the analysis' provided that actors who have been present in such highly profitable films have offered a higher success rate for ongoing films.
+* Seek out actors who have been present in ten or more highly profitable films; the analysis provided that actors who have been present in such highly profitable films have offered a higher success rate for ongoing films.